MinchinWeb/minchin.pelican.plugins.optimize_images/README.rst

    pip install pelican

-It is assumed both [jpegtran][1] and [OptiPNG][2] are installed on system path.
+It is assumed both jpegtran_ and OptiPNG_ are installed on system path.
 On Windows, installers are available at each respective website.
 On Ubuntu systems, the two can be installed via ``apt-get``.

 .. code-block:: sh